breylaude/blog/_posts/2022-11-01-foss-my-shit-up-baby.md

 layout: post
 title: foss my shit up baby
 subtitle:
+gh-repo: breylaude/blog
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: []
 comments: true
 ---

+{: .box-warning}
-> `DISCLAIMER` this is gonna be a pretty tech focused post, sorry girl (you know who you are) that aren’t about that life, i’ll get back to the regular grilled cheese edge posts later today <3
+`DISCLAIMER` this is gonna be a pretty tech focused post, sorry girl (you know who you are) that aren’t about that life, i’ll get back to the regular grilled cheese edge posts later today <3
->

 > i was inspired by [Carl Chenet’s Post](https://carlchenet.com/foss-passive-consumerism-kills-our-community/) to do something so i’m gonna do the easiest thing and write a `mof gorram blog post(tm)` highlighting some of the neato software i use daily and/or like.

 ### os